Foreign governments paid millions to Trump's companies while he was president

 At the time, Trump was a frequent political commentator who floated running for president — but the lease deal was initiated many years before his 2015 presidential campaign announcement.

-Saudi Arabia, Qatar, Kuwait, India, and Malaysia each spent more than $200 thousand at Trump hotels and properties, according to the report.
+Saudi Arabia, Qatar, Kuwait, India and Malaysia each spent more than $200,000 at Trump hotels and properties, according to the report.

 Benza said in an email to NPR that the profits from hotel stays "were donated in full to the United States Treasury for patronage at our properties while President Trump was in office" and cited a roughly $450,000 donation by the president.